"Because all people are very important people"

 · Please note that if you meet criteria for Narcissistic Personality Disorder or Antisocial Personality Disorder, or if we believe that you might pose a threat to our current DBT Participants, we will prioritize their well-being and safety over your clinical needs, and we will refer you to another service provider.
 DBT is not considered to be an Evidence-Based Practice (EVP) for these issues.

 · Is DBT for You?
 This is the DBT Screening Tool that we provide to help determine if someone might be a "good match" for DBT.
 It isn’t perfect, but it could be a good start.
 We will assess you to determine how helpful DBT is likely to be for you.

 · We are proud to be certified by the DBTNCAA, and we adhere to these guidelines in our provision of Comprehensive Dialectical Behavior Therapy

-· In addition to Individual Therapy, Crisis Support, and Ancillary DBT Services, Comprehensive DBT at VIPMHLC Includes the Weekly DBT Skills Training Classes
+· In addition to Individual Therapy, Crisis Support, and Ancillary DBT Services, Comprehensive DBT at VIPMHLC Includes the DBT Skills Training Classes

 o Skills Class participation is required for DBT clients, and acceptance into the DBT Program IS LIMITED based upon Class availability.